How Much Sleep Do We Really Need?

 by Stephanie Chambers

 Ayurveda says that the influence of the doshas is different depending on the time of day.
-After 10 p.m. at night, Pitta dosha increases and that is why people find it harder to go to bed if they stay up this late.
-Instead, their hunger increases – hence the midnight snack.
+After 10 p.m. at night, Pitta dosha increases which is why people find it harder to go to bed if they stay up this late.
+There has been some theories2 that our enzymes are designed to switch on at certain times of day.
+That means when eating after dark, there may not be sufficient enzymes on board to deal with the food eaten at that time.
+However, this is just speculation and, while digestion may be effected, it is to a small degree.*

 Gradually reducing the number of stimulants you consume (i.e. coffee, tea, chocolate and pop) and having them only very early in the day may help.
 Eating at least two hours or more before bedtime can help (according to Ayurveda, it is best to finish eating by 7:30 p.m.).
 Switching off the TV and electronics and listening to soft music or reading relaxing uplifting books for at least half an hour before bed may help you to settle down.
 See our page Essential Oils For Sleep & Insomnia for more tips.*